THE ULTIMATE GUIDE TO MANAGING REMOTE WORKERS

 “Providing a seamless, flawless digital experience for customers, be it on mobile, via web or in-store, is what strong companies are focused on,” observed the software testing expert Matt Johnston.
 “And that integrated customer experience cannot be tested, measured or optimized from a lab.”

 Johnston believes technology tools succeed when users can make them work as advertised from the beginning.
 According to research by the mobile app firm Localytics, 56 percent of users will give up on an app if they can’t get it to work after three to five tries.
 If workers regard your tools as difficult, your job of managing them becomes difficult as well.
+Consequently, throughout the development process, it is crucial that soa testing and other software tests are carried out to ensure that any APIs and API-driven applications are functioning correctly.

 Focused, simple-to-use technology makes managing remote employees less of a headache.
 With easy-to-use products, your employees spend less time learning how to make them work and soon consider their use routine.
 That means you’ll worry less about training and support and spend less time chasing after people to perform everything from simple chores, like clocking in, to more advanced tasks, such as setting up collaboration calls and sharing documents.
 In addition, operations will run more smoothly because workers are less inclined to put off requesting vacation time or filing reports when the processes are straightforward.